KarelZe/edu/maschinelles-lernen/01_self_test.md

   * In the M-Step the lower bound also increases, unless it's already at the maximum, as the new parameter set has to be at least as good as the old parameter estimate.
 * Why does EM always improve the marginal likelihood?🧠
   * Marginal log-likelihood is always improved in the maximization step, as the lower bound is maximized with respect to $$\theta$$ to give some new $$\theta^{\text{new}}$$.That is, the $$\mathcal{L}$$will go up.
 But as $$q$$is determined with the old parameters, it will be different to the new posterior distribution of $$p$$.
 Hence, the KL will be non-zero or positive.
 So the sum of both terms will be greater than before.
-* _Why can we optimize each mixture component independently with EM?_🧠
+* _Why can we optimize each mixture component independently with EM?🧠_
   * We can separately update the single components and coefficients in the M step, as the objective of the lower bound is additive. \(p.
 43\)
   * TODO: Get a better understanding.
 * Why do we need sampling for continuous latent variables?🧠